boosterfuels/purr/README.md

     - `typecheck_auto`:
       - `true`: let Purr decide the data type for each field
       - `false`: use a YAML file to describe collection types (`-cf`)
-    - `include_extra_props`: include properties which are not described
+    - `include_extra_props`: include properties which are not described in the collection map

-You can start Purr using a setup file like this:
+Starting Purr without using a setup file:
 `purr -sf path/to/setup.yml -cf path/to/collections.yml`

 ### Command line options